ed-syspertec/Virtel/docs/manuals/virtel/Virtel457AP/audit_operations_ and_performance.rst

 **VIRTEL Audit, Administration, Operations and Performance**

-.. danger:: This book is currently under construction.
-Do not use!
+.. warning:: This is a draft version of the document.

 Version : 4.57

-Release Date : 1 Sep 2017 Publication Date : 1/09/2017
+Release Date : 08 Jan 2018.
+Publication Date : 08/02/2018

 Syspertec Communication